XBigTK13X/Munchoid/README.md

 ## How to Build the Game##
 Prerequisites:

-* Oracle JDK 6
+* Oracle JDK 7
 * Maven 3

 Running '''script/create_package.sh''' from the project root  will generate a development snapshot archive.
-This contains the game and the launcher.
+This contains a runnable JAR.
+Native packages are built by [conyay](http://www.github.com/XBigTK13X/conyay).

 ## Supported Platforms ##
 Windows 7, Mac OS X Lion+ and Ubuntu 13.04+